-Shock proteins reverse the negative impact due to temperature change and safeguard your cells and stimulate body healing.
+Shock proteins reverse the negative impact of temperature change, safeguard your cells, and stimulate body healing.
 For example, exposure to an ice bath produces antioxidants throughout the body and saves it from inflammation while increasing immunity.
 On the other hand, exposure to heat turns body cells more robust against stress and lowers cellular ageing.

 Ice Baths in Bangkok

-The World Meteorological Organization voted Bangkok as the hottest city on earth due to its year-round high temperatures.
-If you have ever visited Bangkok, you will agree that the heat can be unbearable.
+The World Meteorological Organization voted Bangkok the hottest city due to its year-round high temperatures.
+If you have visited Bangkok, you will agree that the heat can be unbearable.